MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/generate-dpm-reports.md

 You can send reports to subscribers via [email](/system-center/dpm/monitor-dpm#configure-email-for-dpm).
 Reports are sent as file attachments.
 To subscribe to reports, do the following:

-1. Specify the SMTP server that DPM will use to send reports.
+1. Specify the SMTP server that DPM uses to send reports.

 2. In the Reporting view, on the display pane, right-click the report to which you want to subscribe and select **Schedule**.

 3. On the **E-mail** tab, in **Recipients**, enter the email addresses of all the subscribers.
-Only add email addresses that are relevant on the designed server, and separate addresses with a comma.
+Add only email addresses that are relevant on the designed server, and separate addresses with a comma.
 Then select the format.

 ---

 ## Generate DPM reports in Operations Manager

 Operations Manager provides an Operations console and a web console that you can use to view and work with the monitoring data for your environment.
-To retrieve information, you can use predefined views or search for data and objects using searching and filtering.
+To retrieve information, you can use predefined views or search for data and objects by using searching and filtering.
 For more information, see [Getting Information from Operations Manager](/previous-versions/system-center/system-center-2012-R2/hh212876(v=sc.12)).
 DPM provides many predefined views that you can use to search more simply than defining your own query or filter.

 DPM provides many predefined views that you can use to search more simply than defining your own query or filter.